Graphs and obstruction theory for algebraic curves: Preliminary

 \end{cor} \begin{rem} The term 'closed' in the statement of the corollary does not mean 'compact'.
-Since we can always parallel transport tropical curves, the parameter space is always non-compact. \end{rem} Before stating Assumption A below, we prepare some terminologies.
-Let $\Gamma$ be a finite 3-valent graph as above. \begin{defn} \begin{enumerate}[(i)] \item An edge $E\in\Gamma^{[1]}$ is said to be a \emph{part of a loop of $\Gamma$} if the graph given by $\Gamma\setminus E^{\circ}$ has lower first Betti number than $\Gamma$.
+Since we can parallel transport any tropical curve, the parameter space is always non-compact. \end{rem} Before stating Assumption A below, we prepare some terminologies.
+Let $\Gamma$ be a non-compact finite graph as above. \begin{defn} \begin{enumerate}[(i)] \item An edge $E\in\Gamma^{[1]}$ is said to be a \emph{part of a loop} of $\Gamma$ if the graph given by $\Gamma\setminus E^{\circ}$ has the smaller first Betti number than $\Gamma$.
 Here $E^{\circ}$ is the interior of $E$ (that is, $E^{\circ} = E\setminus\partial E$). \item The \emph{loop part} of $\Gamma$ is the subgraph of $\Gamma$ composed of the union of all parts of the loops of $\Gamma$. \item A \emph{bouquet} of $\Gamma$ is a connected component of the loop part of $\Gamma$.
 A subset of a bouquet which is homeomorphic to a circle is called a \emph{loop}. \end{enumerate} \end{defn} In particular, a bouquet or a loop does not contain unbounded edges.